xmtp/xmtp-quickstart-subscribe/README.md

 ## Caution :warning:

-**Always synchronize consent states:** Before updating consent preferences on the network, ensure you refresh the consent list with `await xmtp.contacts.refreshConsentList();`.
+**Always synchronize consent states:** Before updating consent preferences on the network, ensure you refresh the consent list with `refreshConsentList`.
 Update the network's consent list only in these scenarios:

 - **User Denies Contact:** Set to `denied` if a user blocks or unsubscribes.
 - **User Allows Contact:** Set to `allowed` if a user subscribes or enables notifications.